C.C. Curtis: Later life

 In early 1891, a group of former members of the Kaweah Colony, including Curtis, established another utopian experiment called the Esperanza Land Improvement Company in an area called Esperanza on the Kettleman Plains, located to the west of the Traver and Hanford area.
 After returning from the World's Fair in 1892, Curtis and his family lived on their property in Esperanza as wheat farmers and scaled down his photography business.
 They struggled financially during the depression of 1882–1885.

 Eventually, Curtis moved to San Jose, California to work in a spice mill and later to San Francisco to work at the Folgers Coffee Company.
 He helped to save the Folgers factory during a fire caused by the 1906 earthquake.
 He eventually settled in Pasadena, where he lived until 1932 and worked as a produce buyer.
 In 1932, he and his wife Maria retired to Cottage Grove, Oregon.
-Maria passed away that year at the age of 68 after 48 years of marriage.
-Curtis remarried twice before passing away at the age of 93 in 1956.
+Maria died that year at the age of 68 after 48 years of marriage.
+Curtis remarried twice before dying at the age of 93 in 1956.

 Throughout his life, Curtis kept his glass plate negatives, which were later rescued and saved by his grandson, Charles Curtis Annand.
 Today, many of Curtis's prints are part of the collections of UCLA, the National Park Service, and the Library of Congress.